 Calculating GMAT Numbers and Percentile

 The GMAT contains three sections: Verbal, Quantitative and Analytical Writing Assessment (AWA).
-The Verbal and the Quantitative sections have questions based on multiple choice answers and you need to answer 41 and 37 questions respectively.
+The Verbal and the Quantitative sections consist of questions based on multiple choice answers and you need to answer 41 and 37 questions respectively.
 These two sections are scored on a raw scale of 0 to 60 each.
-These scores are then converted into a scale of 200 to 800.
+The scores are then converted into a scale of 200 to 800.
 The scores obtained in both these sections are then averaged and you get a score within the range of 200 to 800.
 In the AWA section one has to write two essays and each of them is scored on a scale of 0 to 6 by a human reader and an E-rater (computer essay scoring software).
 Both the essay scores are then averaged on the scale of 0 to 6 with half point increments.
-The GMAT percentile is calculated by taking into consideration the total number of candidates who have appeared for the GMAT during the last three years.
-For example, if you are 88th percentile GMAT that means out of all the candidates of last three years you are better than 88 percent of candidates.
-This is the way your GMAT numbers and percentile are calculated.
+The GMAT percentile is calculated by taking into consideration the total number of candidates who have appeared for this test during the last three years.
+For example, if you achieve 88th percentile, it means out of all the candidates of last three years you are better than 88 percent of your competitors.
+This is the way in which your numbers and percentile are calculated.

-The Verbal and the Quantitative sections are given the raw scores from 0 to 60 each.
+The Verbal and the Quantitative sections are given raw scores from 0 to 60 each.
 These scores are then converted to the scale of 200 to 800.
-This scores conversion is guided by few factors.
+The conversion is guided by few factors.
 They are as follows:

 - The total number of questions attempted in the given time.

 - The total number of questions answered correctly.

 The GMAT score card gives you the breakup of your scores and percentile.
 It contains the following four scores:

 - Score for Quantitative Ability (between 0 and 60)